Holy Spirit: “God’s Spirit Lives in Us”

 C. Miraculous Gifts of the Holy Spirit

-Miraculous gifts, such as prophecy, tongues, and healing, were imparted through the laying on of apostolic hands (Acts 8:17-18: “Then they laid their hands on them and they received the Holy Spirit”; 2 Timothy 1:6) to confirm the gospel message (Hebrews 2:3-4: “It was attested… by signs and wonders”).
-These gifts, evident at Pentecost with tongues of fire (Acts 2:3-4; Acts 2:17-18), served the church’s foundation (Ephesians 2:20: “Built on the foundation of the apostles and prophets”).
+Imparted through the laying on of apostolic hands (Acts 8:17-18:“Then they laid their hands on them and they received the Holy Spirit”; 2 Timothy 1:6) to confirm the gospel message (Hebrews 2:3-4:“It was attested… by signs and wonders”).
+These gifts, evident at Pentecost with tongues of fire (Acts 2:3-4; Acts 2:17-18), served the church’s foundation (Ephesians 2:20:“Built on the foundation of the apostles and prophets”).
 1 Corinthians 13:8-10 states, “Love never ends.
 As for prophecies, they will pass away; as for tongues, they will cease; as for knowledge, it will pass away… but when the perfect comes, the partial will pass away.”
 This passage has sparked debate over whether miraculous gifts continue today, with two primary viewpoints: cessationism and continuationism.

 Synthesis and Application: Both viewpoints agree that the Holy Spirit empowers believers (Acts 1:8) and that all spiritual manifestations must align with Scripture (2 Timothy 3:16; 1 John 4:1-3), glorify Christ (John 16:14), and edify the church (1 Corinthians 14:3-4).
 Cessationists prioritize the sufficiency of Scripture, while continuationists emphasize the Spirit’s ongoing miraculous work.
 Believers, as lamps fueled by the Spirit’s oil (Zechariah 4:2-6; Matthew 25:4) and Eucharistic nourishment (John 6:51), must keep their lamps burning (Luke 12:35) through obedience and discernment, avoiding spiritual vacancy (Matthew 12:43-45) or deception (Deuteronomy 13:1-3).
 Whether through miraculous or non-miraculous means, the Spirit’s work transforms believers into living temples (1 Corinthians 6:19), preparing them for Christ’s return (Ephesians 5:25-27).